Michael Wekerle: Other activities

-He is a partner in the Canadian franchise expansion plans of Mark Wahlberg's Wahlburgers chain of restaurants, and purchased El Mocambo, a live music venue in Toronto.
+He is a partner in the Canadian franchise expansion plans of Mark Wahlberg's Wahlburgers chain of restaurants.
+Wekerle is a former owner of El Mocambo, a live music venue in Toronto, which he purchased in 2014.

 In 2013, he was a participant in the Humour Me Comedy Classic, a charitable event in which business executives train to perform stand-up comedy routines as a fundraiser for Toronto's Hospital for Sick Children.
 He is also a sponsor of "Wekfest" and "Wektoberfest", annual charitable fundraising music festivals in Waterloo.

 In other media

-Wekerle made a special guest appearance in the animated series Trailer Park Boys: The Animated Series.
+Wekerle made a special guest appearance in Trailer Park Boys: The Animated Series.

 Personal life

-He was married twice, his first marriage ended in divorce.
-In 2010, Wekerle experienced a bout of depression after his second wife Lea-Anne died of a heart attack.
+He was married twice and his first marriage ended in divorce.
+In 2024, he married his long time sweetheart, Yasmin Castellon.
+In 2010, Wekerle experienced a bout of depression after his second wife, Lea-Anne, died of a heart attack.
 His behaviour became increasingly erratic over the next several months, which eventually prompted his departure from GMP Capital.
-At a charity fundraising roast for Newcap Broadcasting CEO Rob Steele that summer, he drunkenly interrupted host Rex Murphy, and in October he arrived drunk at a hotel in Little Rock, Arkansas, and allegedly engaged in rowdy and disorderly behaviour.
+At a charity fundraising roast for Newcap Broadcasting CEO Rob Steele that summer, he drunkenly interrupted host Rex Murphy, and in October, he arrived drunk at a hotel in Little Rock, Arkansas, and allegedly engaged in rowdy and disorderly behaviour.
 A valet with the hotel filed a lawsuit against Wekerle in 2013, alleging that he had suffered a permanent injury as a result of Wekerle's behaviour.

-He lives part-time in Caledon, Ontario.
+He lives part-time in Caledon, Ontario, at the Heath Putnam Farm, which was owned by Norman Jewison (the Chancellor of Victoria College).

-Wekerle's Porsche 918 Spyder burst into flames at the Esso gas station on 28 September 2014 in Caledon while he was filling up his gas tank.
+Wekerle's Porsche 918 Spyder burst into flames at an Esso gas station on 28 September 2014 in Caledon while he was filling up his gas tank.
 Some gas overfilled, which caused the explosion.
 Nobody was hurt during the occurrence.